thejoshuahendrix/thejoshuahendrix/README.md

 - 👋 Hi, I’m @thejoshuahendrix
-- 💼 My current portfolio can be found at https://thejoshhendrix.com/
 - 👀 I’m interested in web and video game design and development
 - 🌱 I’m currently using React, Typescript and full stack Javascript
 - 📚 My favorite libraries are Styled-Components and Express